emilyrobinson88/cse5473project/README.md

     + passwords_controller.rb
       - Contains basic functions for creation and viewing of passwords
       - If a password is entered and it is a new, unique password, this creates the password and corresponding IP address entry and sets the password count to 1
-      - If a password is entered and it is not unique, this increments the password count and creates a new IP address entry
+      - If a password is entered and it is not unique, this increments the password count and creates a new IP address entry with that password
 -   IP Addresses
     + ip_addresses_controller.rb
       - Contains basic functions for creation and viewing of IP addresses